sethgabrielbrady/FlexyBox/README.md

 Seth Brady

+front end 2/23/17
+REFACTORING USING SASS

+This assignment requires using SASS to refactor the previous assignment using partials and variables.

 front end 2/22/17
 RESPONSIVE DSIGN WITH FLEXY BLOG

 This assignment requires incorporating responsive design using media queries, meta tags, and the "mobile first" strategy.